thebithead/nuodb-operator/README.md

 A Kubernetes Operator written in Golang that automates the packaging, provisioning, and managing of operational tasks for Kubernetes containerized applications.
 By default the NuoDB Kubernetes Operator deploys the NuoDB with Community Edition (CE) capability in the following tested and verified Kubernetes distributions:

-* Red Hat OpenShift 3.11 or 4.x - On-prem or OpenShift supported public cloud environments
+* Red Hat OpenShift 3.11, 4.x
+  * On-prem or OpenShift supported public cloud platforms
-* Google Cloud Platform (GCP) - GCE nodes running GKE managed Kubernetes
-* Google Cloud Platform (GCP) - GCE nodes running open source Kubernetes
+* Google Cloud Platform (GCP)
+  * GKE managed Kubernetes
-* Google Cloud Platform (GCP) - GCE nodes running Anthos GKE (on-prem) managed Kubernetes
+  * Anthos GKE (on-prem) managed Kubernetes
+  * Open source Kubernetes
-* Amazon Web Services (AWS)   - EC2 nodes running EKS managed Kubernetes
+* Amazon Web Services (AWS)
+  * EKS managed Kubernetes
-* Amazon Web Services (AWS)   - EC2 nodes running open source kubernetes
+  * Open source kubernetes
+* Rancher Kubernetes Manager
-* Rancher Kubernetes Management - Rancher RKE and Rancher supported managed Kubernetes (e.g. EKS, AKS)
+  * Rancher RKE and Rancher supported Kubernetes (e.g. EKS, AKS) on Rancher supported cloud platforms

 The NuoDB Operator also supports deploying NuoDB with either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample SQL application (ycsb) to quickly generate a user-configurable SQL workload against the database.